Illinois: Highways

 The Illinois Department of Transportation (IDOT) is responsible for maintaining the U.S Highways in Illinois.
 The system in Illinois consists of 21 primary highways.
 Among the U.S. highways that pass through the state, the primary ones are: US 6, US 12, US 14, US 20, US 24, US 30, US 34, US 36, US 40, US 41, US 45, US 50, US 51, US 52, US 54, US 60, US 62, and US 67.

+The Illinois State Toll Highway Authority (more commonly known as the Illinois Tollway), operates five toll roads in the northern part of the state, with a sixth under construction.
+I-Pass is the Tollway's primary electronic transponder toll collection system.
+E-ZPass is also accepted.
+The Chicago Skyway is the only toll road in the state not operated by the Illinois Tollway, but instead by the Skyway Concession Company.